The rule.

 How to comply.

-After KYC, render the personalised warning screen with the consumer’s legal first name interpolated into the warning.
-Store the timestamp of view and click-acknowledge.
+After KYC, render the warning with the consumer’s legal first name interpolated.
+Store view and click-acknowledge timestamps.

-Build a question bank that tests actual concepts: volatility, irreversibility of on-chain transactions, custodial risk, smart-contract risk, regulatory risk, capital loss.
-Free-response or multiple-choice with distractors, not self-attest tickboxes.
+A question bank testing volatility, irreversibility, custodial risk, smart-contract risk, regulatory risk, capital loss — multiple-choice with distractors, not tickboxes.

-The personalised warning is its own page with one CTA: “I have read this” with active click required.
-No other onboarding content, no other CTAs, no nav distractions.
+Its own page, one CTA: “I have read this,” active click required.
+No other content or nav distractions.

-Log: warning displayed at timestamp, consumer’s assessment answers, acknowledgement click timestamp.
-This is the evidentiary record the FCA will ask for in a Section 165 information request.
+Log display timestamp, answers, and acknowledgement click — the record for a Section 165 information request.

 Related rules.